BY OUR PLATFORMS

 The Voice of Reason

 I hardly have the chance to make a difference in this fight: We live in turbulent times where the loudest often steal the scene and I am just an individual representing a small SME.
 You, on the other hand, are among the most influential people in one of the most influential nations in Europe.
 Within these very walls your predecessors passed ground-breaking legislation such as the Slavery Abolition Act (1833) or the Women’s suffrage Acts (1918-28); all of them ahead of their time.
 So which side to pick?
-I think I have made it plain I do not agree with the ECJ ruling on gene editing and many within the Commission share my opinion: Just last week the EC’s Science Advisory Mechanism (SAM), in a quite unprecedented move, recommended the thorough revision of the ruling.
-For my part I will always side with science and fact, as the value of CRISPR in disease research is not going to change because of an European Court rulings or even Brexit.
+I think I have made it plain I do not agree with the ECJ ruling on gene editing and many within the Commission share my opinion: Just last week the EC’s news Advisory Mechanism (SAM), in a quite unprecedented move, recommended the thorough revision of the ruling.
+For my part I will always side with news and fact, as the value of CRISPR in disease research is not going to change because of an European Court rulings or even Brexit.
 Looking at the larger picture, I believe the EU will remain UK’s closest business partner.
 I also believe the British biotech and pharmaceutical sectors will need to retain an open, friendly market for their products.
 The best way to reverse legislation which affects us all will be, obviously, to work together.
 What I am asking you today is to embrace my message, make it yours, and remain the voice of reason, if not within the European Union then certainly in Europe."